Skip to content

 Why do videos buffer constantly on good Wi-Fi?

 Consistent buffering despite fast internet often indicates DNS resolution issues.
-In our testing, switching DNS to 8.8.8.8 (Google) or 1.1.1.1 (Cloudflare) in Wi-Fi settings resolved buffering for most affected devices.
+Switching DNS to 8.8.8.8 (Google) or 1.1.1.1 (Cloudflare) in Wi-Fi settings resolves buffering on most affected devices.
 For cellular connectivity issues, see our guide on fixing cellular data network problems.

 Do downloaded videos take up more space than streaming?

 Downloaded videos typically use noticeably more storage than their actual file size due to iOS caching and metadata.
-We saw this across Netflix, Prime Video, and Disney+.
+This applies across apps like Netflix, Prime Video, and Disney+.
 The extra space gets freed when you delete the download.

 What’s the difference between MP4 and MOV formats?